cameraui/docs/install/linux.md

   sudo apt-get install -y nodejs
   ```

-That's it.
-Everything else (FFmpeg, go2rtc, and a portable Python runtime for the detection plugins) camera.ui downloads and manages itself.
+FFmpeg, go2rtc and a portable Python runtime for the detection plugins are downloaded and managed by camera.ui.

 ## Install